sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/how-to-do-discovery-with-salesforce-marketing-cloud.md

 #Branding and Creative Strategies

-A branding strategy seeks to interact with the customer that a marketing communication.
-Design is used to strengthen a and convey a consistent message to the consumer.
+A branding strategy seeks to interact with the customer through a marketing communication.
+Design is used to strengthen a and convey a consistent message.
 Tools in the Marketing Cloud that can be employed to help achieve this are:

 * **Content templates** - to ensure a consist message is communicated.
 * **Approval workflows** - to ensure that only approved communicates are sent.